 Survival Rates for Hodgkin Lymphoma

-Keep in mind that survival rates are estimates and are often based on previous outcomes of large numbers of people who had a specific cancer, but they can’t predict what will happen in any particular person’s case.
-These statistics can be confusing and may lead you to have more questions.
-Ask your doctor, who is familiar with your situation, how these numbers may apply to you.
+Keep in mind that survival rates are estimates.
+They can’t predict what will happen in any person’s case.
+These statistics can be confusing.
+Ask your cancer care team how these numbers apply to you.

 What is a 5-year relative survival rate?